arees88/ML_Azure_P3_Capstone/README.md

 The AutoML experiment ended at 29 minutes as it reached the stopping criteria (`experiment_timeout_minutes=30`).

-During this time AutoML performed 58 iterations evaluating a set of diffrent models.
+During this time AutoML performed 58 iterations evaluating diffrent models.
 The best performing model was `VotingEnsemble` with accuracy `0.7458`:
 ```
 ITERATION   PIPELINE                                       DURATION      METRIC      BEST
        58   VotingEnsemble                                 0:01:15       0.7458    0.7458
 ```

-Below is the screenshot of the completed AutoML experiment with the best model summary.
+Below is the screenshot of the completed AutoML experiment with the Best model summary.

 - Screenshot of RunDetails widget showing progress of the AutoML training runs: